ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 1. Test if %rdx is equal to zero.
 This is the second argument, or *AmsiSession*.
 2. Test if %rcx is equal to zero.
 This is the first argument, or *AmsiContext*.
-3. Compare the first DWORD of *AmsiContext* with a hardcoded value, 0x49534d41 ("AMSI").
+3. Compare the first DWORD of *AmsiContext* with a hardcoded signature value, 0x49534d41 ("AMSI").
 4. Test if the QWORD at *AmsiContext+0x8* is equal to zero.
 5. Test if the QWORD at *AmsiContext+0x10* is equal to zero.

 So, this gives a number of candidates for alternate bypasses:

-1. Just hook *AmsiOpenSession()* and force the return value to be 0x80070057.
+1. Hook *AmsiOpenSession()* and force the return value to be 0x80070057.
 2. Hook *AmsiOpenSession()* and replace the first argument with a null pointer.
 3. Hook *AmsiOpenSession()* and replace the second argument with a null pointer.
+4. Hook *AmsiOpenSession()* and replace the first argument with a pointer to an invalid buffer.
-4. Hook *AmsiOpenSession()* and corrupt the first 4 bytes of *AmsiContext*.
+5. Hook *AmsiOpenSession()* and corrupt the first 4 bytes of *AmsiContext*.
-5. Hook *AmsiOpenSession()* and corrupt the QWORD at offset 0x8 or 0x10.
+6. Hook *AmsiOpenSession()* and zero out the QWORD at offset 0x8 or 0x10.

 We don't need to implement every single one of these to prove our point, but let's do a few.
-Here's an example that allocates a null buffer and replaces *AmsiContext* with it:
+Here's an example that allocates a dummy buffer and replaces *AmsiContext* with it:

 ```javascript
 //find AmsiOpenSession()